OmicsDI/edu-dev/content/post/filter-results.md

 {{< figure src="/media/filter-box-typing.png" title="Figure 2: Tissue Filter Box" class="left" id="figure-shadow" width="300">}}

 Each ``Filter Box`` shows the number of datasets within each category (e.g tissue type).
-The ``user`` can search in the  **textfield** for a certain category and the system will filter the categories by the keywords the user specify.
-For example (**Figure 2**), the user is interested in ``brain`` tissue, then it can see all the tissues containing the keyword ``brain``.
-Finally by clicking the desired.
+The ``user`` can search in the  **textfield** for a certain category and the system will filter the categories by the keywords the user specifies.
+For example (**Figure 2**), if the user is interested in ``brain`` tissue, then s/he can see all the tissues containing the keyword ``brain``.

 {{< highlight bash>}}
-Notice that most of the filters are Free-Text based meaning that their values rely on the annotations provided by the specific databases.
+Notice that most of the filters are free text based meaning that their values rely on the annotations provided by the specific databases.

 OmicsDI Team is always improving the automatic annotation system to move more attributes/properties of the dataset